Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 - I am out of ideas and I am going to make my guys work harder.
 - I just want to execute my job.
 Just give me what I want.

-These attitudes exist in any sales organization and aren't new.
-However, they are prevalent everywhere.
+This shouldn't be viewed through a negative lens.
+Some jobs are about executing and it can get tedious.
+Look at your task as a way to escape the tedium and to help the sales team think more strategically.
+Help them escape the mire.

 Let's assume that the sales manager believes that the number of calls directly correlates to the number of tickets that are sold.
 Why do they believe this and is this something that we can investigate?
-How could we do that?
-A simplistic method might be to look to see if the number of phone calls is correlated with sales in any particular way.
-There are formal and informal methods that we could use, but the easiest thing to do is to simply put this data into a couple of tables and graphs
+A simplistic method to investigate this conclusion might be to look to see if the number of phone calls is correlated with sales in any particular way.
+There are formal and informal methods that we could use, but the easiest thing to do is to simply put this data into a couple of tables and graphs.

 ### Identifying goals

-The data set _aggregated_crm_data_ has three fields and each row represents interactions with one customer:
+The data set `FOSBAAS::aggregated_crm_data` has three fields and each row represents interactions with one customer.
+See `?FOSBAAS::aggregated_crm_data`:

 - A repID corresponding to a specific rep
 - calls represents the number of calls the rep made to a specific person